Paul-André Fortier: Solo and duet choreography

 In 1998 Fortier retired from the Université du Québec à Montréal to devote more time to teaching and choreographing.
 Later that year he created Jeux de Fous which included Dada-inspired choreography.
 Two years later Fortier again choreographed for Peggy Baker, this time in a solo piece called Loin, très loin (2000).
 He created Tensions for the 10th edition of the Festival international de nouvelle danse in 2001.
 Robert Meiller returned to dance in this duet with Fortier.
 The piece looked at the dynamics between youth and age.

 From 2003 to 2007, Fortier was appointed choreographer-in-residence at la Cinquième Salle de la Place des Arts in Montreal.
 He was also a member of the Sponsorship Committee at the Grand Théâtre de Lorient (France), created during its inauguration in June 2003.

 In 2006, Fortier returned to solo dances with Solo 1 x 60 - Un jardin d'objets in which he performed alone for 60 minutes.
 Later that year he debuted Solo 30 x 30 - Trente minutes-trente jours.
-Hw danced in various outdoor locations for thirty minutes a day for thirty days.
+He danced in various outdoor locations for thirty minutes a day for thirty days.
 He brought this idea to England, Italy and Japan, always performing regardless of the weather conditions.

 Cabane (2008) was created and performed in collaboration with Robert Racine.
 It takes place in and around a modular shed.
 This piece toured around Canada and Europe.